Submit your business online for free! Our Local Food Guide reaches 1,000's of local food lovers every month.

 Farm to Table Buy Local connects food banks and food rescue organizations with the staff they need to provide door-to-door delivery of their monthly services.
 In addition, Farm to Table Buy Local partners with community organizations throughout the year.
 These organizations share our vision and promote urban and sustainable agriculture, Black artists and food/beverage producers, sustainable restaurants, and hot meal programs.

-Doug will cover seed starting indoors and out, composting, gardening with kids, plant propagation, planting for pollinators and much more all from the comfort of your home.
+Doug will cover a variety of seasonal preparations and ideas, including how to get the most out of a late summer garden and season extending tips!
 All classes are free!
 Register for one, a few, or all 10.
 You can attend live (virtually) or watch the class later.

 Spring is officially here, and that means one thing – Pittsburgh Farmers Markets are coming back!
 Markets across Western Pennsylvania will be opening in the coming weeks, offering local produce, fresh-baked breads, sweet treats, prepared foods, flowers, and more.

 To read the latest information, including when and where to find your local farmers market, click through our Ultimate Guide to Farmers Markets: